 In this paper, we have proposed an abstract syntax and semantic definition for a service manifest language which builds on the OVF standard and enables service requirements, deployment constraints (placement, co-location and startup/stopping order) and elasticity rules to be expressed.
 We believe that clear behavioural semantics are of paramount importance to meet quality goals of both the Service and Infrastructure provider.
 Our model-driven approach aims to strengthen the design of the RESERVOIR stack, identifying functional capabilities that should be present and constraints the system should observe.
-It has also served to drive the implementation of the RESERVOIR monitoring framework.
+We also explored the relationship between a novel RESERVOIR monitoring infrastructure and service manifest, focusing particularly on notions such as data dictionary and the KPIs defined at the abstract layer.
+Such relationship has served to drive the implementation of the monitoring infrastructure.

 We have shown experimentally that the implementation of these concepts is feasible and that a complete architecture definition that uses our manifest syntax can enable Cloud computing infrastructure to realise significant savings in resource usage, with little impact on overall quality of service.
 Given that a Cloud can deliver a near similar quality of service as a dedicated computing resource, Clouds then have a substantial number of advantages.
 Firstly application providers do not need to embark on capital expenditure and instead can lease the infrastructure when they need it.
-Secondly, because the elasticity rules enables the application provider to flexibly expand and shrink their resource demands so they only pay the resources that they actually need.
+Secondly, because the elasticity rules enable the application provider to flexibly expand and shrink their resource demands so they only pay the resources that they actually need.
 Finally, the Cloud provider can plan its capacity more accurately because it knows the resource demands of the applications it provides.

-While Cloud computing is still a relatively new paradigm, and as such changes in standards, infrastructural capabilities and component APIs are inevitable, defining the software architecture of services hosted on a cloud with respect to the capabilities of the underlying infrastructure is key to optimizing resource usage.
+While Cloud computing is still a relatively new paradigm, and as such changes in standards, infrastructural capabilities and component APIs are inevitable, defining the software architecture of services hosted on a Cloud with respect to the capabilities of the underlying infrastructure is key to optimizing resource usage.
 This allows us to bridge the gap between application and infrastructure and provides the means for providers to retain some control over the management process.